 A residential advisor, or "house parent," lives in each residence, as well as two other faculty members.
 Residential advisors act as mediators, mentors, and advocates for students.
 They interact with students both formally and informally, implementing the residential mission while creating a social, familial atmosphere.
 Live-in faculty also supervise students and are members of our teaching faculty.
 This fully staffed program provides an around-the-clock living and teaching environment.
 House dinners, spa nights, and cookie making are just a few of the activities that take place on a regular basis in the dorms.

 Each dorm has a common room, furnished with games, a television, ping-pong tables, and more, creating an inviting, casual environment for students to gather after school and before or after study hall.
-Each boarding student participates in study hall Monday through Thursday from xx p.m. to xx p.m.
-(Robb: need times, please)
+Each boarding student participates in study hall Sunday through Thursday from 8:00 p.m. to 9:30 p.m.

 The Residential Life team follows a curriculum specifically designed for our boarding students.
 The curriculum supports students as they grow to understand and accept their learning needs.
 Part of the residential curriculum is a structured system that gives students the opportunity to earn privileges as they demonstrate their ability to consistently manage their time, develop organizational skills, and navigate the complexity of their social environment.